 Do I need a root canal?
 Do root canals hurt?
 What should I not do before a root canal?
-We’ve got the answers to all of your questions about root canals, why you might need one, and what to expect at the dentist.
+We’ve got the answers to all of your questions about root canals, why you might need one, and what you can expect at the dentist.

 What is a Root Canal?

-Root canal treatment, also known as endodontic therapy, is the only way to treat a deep infection in the tooth’s pulp.
+Root canal therapy, also known as endodontic therapy, is the only way to treat a deep infection in the tooth’s pulp.
 The procedure involves cleaning out the tooth root canal to remove all decay, bacteria, and infection.
-Clearing the damaged tissue and then sealing the area can prevent further damage and save the tooth.
+Clearing this damaged tissue and then sealing the area can prevent further damage and save the tooth.

-General dentists can perform root canals, or they may refer you to somebody who specializes in endodontics.
+General dentists can perform root canal treatments, or they may refer you to somebody who specializes in endodontics.

 What are the Disadvantages of Root Canals?

-There’s only one way to know for sure that you need a root canal, and that’s to visit your dentist.
-While you may recognize some of the common symptoms, or none at all, your dentist is the only person who can make the diagnosis.
+There’s only one way to know for sure that you need a root canal procedure, and that’s to visit your dentist.
+While you may or may not recognize some of the common symptoms, your dentist is the only person who can make the diagnosis.

 Again, only your dentist can identify the need for a root canal, but the above symptoms signal a reason to make an appointment.
 See a dentist as soon as possible to avoid more damage to the tooth, surrounding tissues, and adjacent teeth.